jessicaaa04/Power_Outage/README.md

 This model actually got an overall accuracy of 0.79, indicating that it correctly predicts the cause of power outages 79% of the time.
 However, accuracy does not tell everything.
 We can also take look at other indicators such as precision, recall, and F1-score for both classes.

+The confusion matrix for this base model is illustrated as below:

+<iframe src="figures/confusion_matrix1.html" width=800 height=600 frameBorder=0></iframe>

-Below is the classfication report of our baseline model:
+And below is the classfication report of our baseline model:

 |            | Precision | Recall | F1-score | Support |
 |------------|-----------|--------|----------|---------|